Are you using these 6 salon retail and merchandising tips in your hair or beauty business?

 You don’t see dusty retail shelves in Boots or Sainsburys so don’t tolerate them in your salon or spa.

-Keep retail suppliers on their toes
+Keep hair and beauty suppliers on their toes

 Ensure you’re getting the best deal from your salon product suppliers.
 Think discounts, payment terms, samples, service, help with prizes and give-aways and delivery times.
 You’ll be surprised what you can get if you ask.

 Think too about buying quantities and wherever possible keep the stock in their warehouse and not in your hair salon.
-Remember: cash flow is King if you want to be a successful salon.
+Remember: cash flow is king if you want to be a successful salon.